ak404z/Network-Scanner/README.md

 # Network Scanner
-This Tool shows most of the popular dark web sites
+This tool shows all devices on your network

 Welcome To AK Tools!